35 Best 4th of July Weekend Getaways You Will Never Forget

 St. Louis, Missouri

-Don’t miss: The three-day Fourth of July weekend fireworks spectacular at Fair St. Louis features live entertainment, food, and kid-friendly activities.
-This year’s headliners include X Ambassadors, Third Eye Blind, Coolio, Tone Loc, and Young MC.
+Don’t miss: The four-day Fourth of July weekend fireworks spectacular at Fair St. Louis features live entertainment, food and kid-friendly activities.
+This year’s headliners include Chris Lane and 38 Special.

 Best for a unique fireworks display

 If you haven’t spent a 4th of July weekend in a city with 19 straight hours of summer sunlight, you’re missing out.
 Now, you might think that would ruin fireworks, but it’s actually pretty cool to forgo the traditional dark-sky experience in exchange for a midnight sun.

 Don’t miss: The annual Anchorage Delaney Park Strip Fourth of July festival begins with a pancake breakfast at 9 a.m., followed by a parade and festivities continuing throughout the day.
 Make your way to the Mulcahy Stadium that evening for the annual Glacier Pilots and Anchorage Bucs doubleheader baseball games—fans are treated to fireworks in the ninth inning.